normano/c5store/README.md

 # Background

 Reading a "map" from a yaml file is great, but how does an application read from outside datasources?
 How does it respond to value changes?
 Keep writing custom handlers or use a framework to do this?
-Passing these maps of maps (tree) around is riddled with mistakes.
+Passing the tree (map) or branches (maps of maps, submaps) around is riddled with mistakes.
 Where are you in the tree?
 Just never made sense to me every time I started on a new project at home or work.

 What if could embed my pet peeves into a library.
-One where I could pass around a store where I could do the things I was doing with a map get data,check if the key exists and pass around sub maps?
+One where I could pass around a store where I could do the things I was doing with a map get data, check if the key exists and pass around sub maps?
 Bonus would be that I could subscribe to changes and reconfigure the application without intrusive restarts.
 C5Store is what I call it.
 Now I can just pick this library and not ask what to use, where or how to use a configuration store.

 # Concept